How to be a more decisive driver

 The above points of care, courtesy and concentration are the key points to honing your skills as a decisive driver.
 Whether you’re a nervous driver, a hasty driver or a ‘who knows’ driver, paying closer attention to how you do it will go a long way to keeping you and your passengers safe on the roads.

 Thanks to Peter and Fanie from Let's Talk Automotive for their valuable insights on this topic.
-To see more of their work, like Let's Talk Automotive on Facebook, or check out the How Things Work video series.
+To see more of their work, like Let's Talk Automotive on Facebook.

 To find out more useful car tips and tricks, download our guide: The ultimate car safety guide.